-‘Destiny 2’ Confirmed For 2017 With ‘Steady Stream of Great Content’ To Follow
+‘Destiny 2’ Confirmed For 2017 With ‘Steady Stream Of Great Content’ To Follow

 Destiny originally launched with plans of two expansions per year plus the major expansion of The Taken King.
 The development challenges of producing that content quickly without the tools to back it up proved to be untenable and Bungie dropped the regular expansion plans in favor of smaller events.
 Additionally, the sequel was delayed from a scheduled 2016 release to this year with Rise of Iron attempting to bridge the gap.

-While there is no official information on Destiny 2 yet, rumors suggest much of the action will be moved to Saturn with a major focus on the Cabal.
+While there is no official information on Destiny 2 yet, rumors suggest that much of the action will be moved to Saturn with a major focus on the Cabal.
 A new rumor that hit Reddit earlier this morning turned into an obvious bit of fakery attempting to build on the community’s hype for an expected announcement during Activision’s earnings call.
 This was quickly debunked by Bungie Marketing Director Eric Osborne on Twitter.

-The Saturn setting is reportedly larger than all the current spaces combined and will be implemented in a more open world manner versus the hardline zones that Destiny currently employs.
-This should could mean the end of going to orbit to hop from activity to activity.
+The Saturn setting is reportedly larger than all the current spaces combined and will be implemented in a more open-world manner versus the hardline zones that Destiny currently employs.
+This could mean the end of going to orbit to hop from activity to activity.

 The new play areas will be populated with “towns, outposts, and quests” to replace the current patrol missions and social areas.
 This will treat the game more like World of Warcraft, for example, rather than what PS4 and Xbox One owners saw in the original.